 Policies and Procedures

-- A student may be dismissed from the residence hall for failure to comply with Residence Life regulations or the Code of Student Conduct.
+- A student may be dismissed from the residence hall for failure to comply with Residence Life regulations or the Student Handbook.
 A student may also be dismissed from a residence hall if the student’s actions are found to endanger themselves or others.
 A student who is dismissed may not receive a refund for their room.
 Please refer to the Disciplinary Consequences section for details about financial implications.

 - Students assume responsibility for all activities that take place in their rooms, apartments and houses including the conduct of guests.

 As a residential university, Augustana affirms the value of living in community together and we therefore require students to live in university housing.
 The University has a two year* residency requirement for students who enroll at Augustana for the first time beginning in the fall semester of 2013 or later.